henriess/Henriess.github.io/docs/docs/Singapore_Informatics_Leageue_2025_Editorial.md

 More people → more moves → higher contribution to the answer.
 Thus, when R and L conflict, the segment with more people should move.

-The implementation is pretty cancerous, but the idea is straightforward.
+The implementation is pretty cancerous for my method, but the idea is straightforward I think?

 ---